getalp/Lightweight-Transformer-Models-For-HAR-on-Mobile-Devices/README.md

 python main.py --architecture HART --dataset HHAR --positionDevice nexus4 --localEpoch 200 --batch_size 64
 ```

-Replace 'nexus4' with one of the below to train on different a device
+Replace 'nexus4' with one of the below to test on different a device

 ```
 nexus4, lgwatch, s3, s3mini, gear, samsungold